 As a consequence, we are relatively optimistic on the outlook for the Australian economy and constructive on the equity market outlook for 2024.
 We expect economic growth to average 2.25% v a consensus forecast of 1.5%, bond yields to finish the year at 4.0%, the \$A/\$US to reach 74c, and Australian equities to return 10% in in large caps and 15% in small caps.

-We are most overweight stocks within the Information Technology, Communication Services and Utilities and are underweight Financials, Health Care and Consumer Staples.
+We are most overweight stocks within the Communication Services, Industrials and Utilities sectors and are underweight Financials, Consumer Staples and Health Care.

 Sector allocation